Lead futures up on spot demand

 Magazine Archives

-New Delhi, Apr 9 (PTI) Lead prices rose 0.83 per cent to Rs 139.85 per kg in futures trade Tuesday due to pick-up in demand from consuming industries at the spot market.
-On the Multi Commodity Exchange, lead for delivery in April contracts was trading up by Rs 1.15, or 0.83 per cent, to Rs 139.85 per kg, in a business turnover of 5,056 lots.
-Market analysts said, fresh positions created by traders amid upsurge in demand from battery-makers in the spot market mainly led to the rise in lead prices here.
-PTI ADI RUJ SHWSHW
+New Delhi, Apr 8 (PTI) Lead prices rose 1.09 per cent to Rs 139 per kg in futures trade Monday amid pick-up in demand from consuming industries at the spot market.
+At the Multi Commodity Exchange, lead for delivery in April was trading up by Rs 1.50, or 1.09 per cent, to Rs 139 per kg, in a business turnover of 5,175 lots.
+Market analysts said, fresh positions created by traders amid upsurge in demand from battery-makers in the spot market mainly led to the rise in prices here.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today